 Born in the U.S. to immigrant parents from China, Amy Tan rejected her mother’s expectations that she become a doctor and concert pianist.
-She chose to write instead.
-Her novels are The Joy Luck Club, The Kitchen God's Wife, The Hundred Secret Senses, The Bonesetter's Daughter, Saving Fish from Drowning, and The Valley of Amazement (2013), all New York Times bestsellers.
+She chose to write fiction instead.
+Her novels are The Joy Luck Club, The Kitchen God's Wife, The Hundred Secret Senses, The Bonesetter's Daughter, Saving Fish from Drowning, and The Valley of Amazement, all New York Times bestsellers.
 She is also the author of two children’s books, The Moon Lady, and Sagwa, The Chinese Siamese Cat and numerous articles for magazines, including The New Yorker, Harper’s Bazaar, and National Geographic, as well as a short story “Rules for Virgins” published in e-book format (Byliner Original).
 Her work has been translated into 35 languages, from Spanish, French, and Finnish to Chinese, Arabic, and Hebrew.
-Amy Tan's most recent book is a memoir about writing titled Where the Past Begins: A Writer’s Memoir.
+She has written a memoir, The Opposite of Fate, and a book about writing titled Where the Past Begins: A Writer’s Memoir.
 Amy Tan is the subject of a documentary directed by James Redford titled Amy Tan: Unintended Memoir, which will debut at Sundance in January 2021.
 The documentary will air on May 3, 2021 (check local listings) as part of PBS’s American Masters series.